enasequence/read_docs/faq_metagenomes.md

 Contamination : <10%

-It is useful to bear in mind these quality thresholds when assembling and submitting MAGs.
-And it should be noted that for a metagenomic assembly to be considered a MAG, you require a contamination score of <10%.
-If you assembly falls above this, then please submit as a binned assembly.
+It is useful to bear in mind these quality thresholds when assembling and submitting metagenomic assemblies.

-When registering a SAG sample, please contact datasubs@ebi.ac.uk for assistance.
+When intending to submit environmental Single-cell Amplified Genomes or uncultured viral genomes, please contact datasubs@ebi.ac.uk for assistance.

 Please see [here](cli_07.html) for more information on how to submit your metagenome assemblies to ENA.